Formation of brine channels in sea-ice: Summary

-To summarize, a model for brine channel formation in sea ice is used which consists of two coupled order parameters, the tetrahedricity and the salinity preserving the mass conservation of salinity.
-The linear stability analysis provides a phase diagram in terms of two parameters indicating the region where spatial structures can be formed due to the instability of the uniform ordered phase.
-The region of instabilities is determined exclusively by the freezing parameter and the specific heat or structure parameter and not by the diffusivity as it was the case in the Touring model.
-This allows to link these parameters to thermodynamical properties of water like super-heating, super-cooling, freezing temperature and latent specific heat simultaneously.
-With the help of these parameters we solve the time-dependent coupled evolution equations and find a brine channel texture in agreement with the experimental values.
-That the physical justification of the parameters by other properties of water leads here to a better description of the brine channel texture we attribute to the mass conservation invoked in the present model.
+To summarize, a model for the formation of salty water channels (brine entrapment) in sea ice has been developed which consists of two coupled order parameters, the tetrahedricity and the salinity preserving the mass conservation of salinity.
+The linear stability analysis provides a phase diagram in terms of two model parameters indicating the region where spatial structures can be formed due to the instability of the uniformly ordered phase.
+The region of instability is determined exclusively by the freezing parameter and the (specific heat) structure parameter and not by the diffusivity as it was the case in the reaction-diffusion Turing model \cite{KMG09}.
+This allows to link these model parameters to thermodynamical properties of water like super-heating, super-cooling, freezing temperature and specific heat simultaneously.

-This work was supported by DFG-priority program SFB 1158.
-The financial support by the Brazilian Ministry of Science and Technology is acknowledged.
+With the help of these model parameters we solve the time-dependent coupled evolution equations and find a brine channel texture in agreement with the experimental values.
+That the physical justification of the parameters by other properties of water leads here to a better description of the brine channel texture, we attribute to the mass conservation invoked in the present model.

+The presented model does not include yet the heat transfer.
+We have merely concentrated on structure formation at short-time scales to consider the processes adiabatically.
+Therefore the model should be extended to include the temperature field as a third order parameter.
+The inclusion of a velocity field is also necessary to describe real situations since convective motions certainly are expected to be present.

+The model set-up and linear stability analysis has been performed by all authors.
+The relation of model parameters to properties of water has been derived by S. Thoms and B. Kutschan.
+Picture analysis and histograms have been provided by K. Morawetz.
+Numerical codes were performed by B. Kutschan.